Flawless Physio Logo

 by James McCormack

-Best Shoe Inserts for Peroneal Tendonitis?
+Best Inserts for Peroneal Tendonitis

 Hard cushioning acts as a shock absorber of the vibration from the ground while limiting ankle movement.
 A full-length insert stops it from moving within the shoe; this is important to reduce the risk of blistering.